With A Little Care, Roses Will Bloom All Season Long

 - Always remove pruned plant parts from around the plants.
 Leaving them could cause insect and disease infestations.

-- Always make cuts at angles to prevent water from getting into the stem and causing damage or disease infestation.
+- Always make cuts at a 45 degree angle to prevent water from getting into the stem and causing damage or disease infestation.

 Growing Better Gardeners is not just our tagline, it is our mission.